trinodb/trino/docs/src/main/sphinx/connector/kudu.md

 ## Assign Kudu splits to replica host if worker and kudu share the same cluster
 #kudu.allow-local-scheduling = false

+## Maximum data size returned per batch by the scanner
+#kudu.scanner.batch-size = 1MB

+## Interval for sending keep-alive requests to the tablet server to prevent scanner timeouts
+#kudu.scanner.keepalive-interval = 15s

+## Maximum duration for each scan request to a server
+#kudu.scanner.scan-request-timeout = 30s
 ```

 ## Kerberos support